OfficeDev/Microsoft-Teams-Samples/samples/meeting-recruitment-app/csharp/README.md

 This sample illustrates a meeting experience for recruitment.

-It shows interaction between interviewers and candidates through an in-meeting.
+It has meeting details and in-meeting app that helps in the interview process.

 ![Details](MeetingApp/Images/details.png)